Frequently Asked Questions (FAQ)

 Anyone Making Cool Things with UE4.
-We like games, of course, but we also want to see animated features, architectural visualizations, Marketplace content, mods- anything that will make us say "Whoa."
-Please send us as much as you can, and working prototypes are best.
+We like games, of course, but we also want to see animated features, architectural visualizations, Marketplace content, mods - anything that will make us say "Whoa."
+Please send us as much as you can.
+Video of working prototypes are best.
 If you're only at the design doc or scriptwriting stage, keep going.

 Students and Educators.
 We'd love to see class projects, engine extentions, curricula, tutorials, or any other creative or innovative work related to UE4 and education.